FilecoinFoundationWeb/filecoin-foundation/src/content/blog/decentralizing-art-a-deep-dive-into-waterlily-ais-use-of-fvm-and-ai.md

 ---
 title: "Decentralizing Art: A Deep Dive into Waterlily.ai's Use of FVM and AI"
 slug: decentralizing-art-a-deep-dive-into-waterlily-ais-use-of-fvm-and-ai
-created-on: 2023-06-28T15:39:01.156Z
+created-on: 2023-06-28T15:39:01.156000Z
-updated-on: 2023-06-28T15:39:01.175Z
+updated-on: 2023-06-28T15:39:01.175000Z
-published-on: 2023-06-28T15:39:01.182Z
+published-on: 2023-06-28T15:39:01.182000Z
+description:
-description: Explore Waterlily.ai's innovative approach to AI-generated art, leveraging Filecoin for ethical compensation and transparency.
+  Explore Waterlily.ai's innovative approach to AI-generated art, leveraging Filecoin for ethical compensation and transparency.
 Dive into an insightful conversation with Allie Haire on the future of AI and blockchain in art.
 image:
   url: /assets/images/06262023-waterlilly.png
-  alt: null
+  alt:
 recommended-posts: []
-metadata: null
+category: use-cases
+seo:
+  title: "Decentralizing Art: Waterlily AI's Use of FVM and AI"
+  description:
+    Explore how Waterlily AI uses FVM and AI to decentralize art.
+A deep dive into their technology.
 ---

 <iframe